mwcproject/mwc-node/doc/distribited_message_pool_and_applications.md

 The mwc-wallet will join the libp2p network as follow:

 1. mwc-node getting it's peer connections.
-As long mwc-node is found the peer that joined libp2p, it will join that peer.
+As long one of its peer already joined the libp2p, it will be able to join the libp2p network.
-2. If mwc-node doesn't found such mwc-node peer, DNS node will be used.
-The DNS nodes will be upgraded so they will participaate in p2p network.
+2. If mwc-node doesn't found a mwc-node on the libp2p network, it will connect to the mwc-seed-node (The mwc-seed-nodes will be upgraded to participate in libp2p network)
-3. mwc-wallet start and connecting to the mwc-node.
-It is expepcted that the mwc-node already joined p2p network at steps 1 and 2.
+3. mwc-wallet start and connect to the libp2p network with help of it's mwc-node.
-So mwc-wallet joining mwc-node.

-# Swap marketplace
+# Atomic Swap Marketplace

-Solution for Swap Marketplace will use the publisher/subscriber.
-Wallets that are participating in the swap marketpace need to provision and join the topic.
-That will allow p2p network route traffic optimally.
+Atomic Swap Marketplace will use the publisher/subscriber model for message pool maintenance.
+Mwc-wallets, that are participating in the atomic swap marketpace need listen for new messages.

-For swap marketplace we will have one topic per swap secondary currency coin.

 ### Placing/getting the offers.